EdmundBenedict/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 The fitting process is described in more detail in the [annotated lmfa output](/docs/outputs/lmfa_output/#envelopes-explained).
 : For _crystal_ envelope functions these shapes are reasonable, but not optimal.
 These parameters will become the ones **lmf**{: style="color: blue"} uses unless you change them by hand, or optimize them with **lmf**{: style="color: blue"}'s optimizing function, `--opt`.\\
 _Note:_{: style="color: red"} The new [Jigsaw Puzzle Orbital](/docs/code/jpos) basis is expected to resolve these drawbacks.
-Higher quality envelope functions are automatically constructed that continuously extrapolate the high quality augmented partial waves smoothly into the interstitial.
+High quality envelope functions are automatically constructed that continuously extrapolate the high quality augmented partial waves smoothly into the interstitial; the kinetic energy of the envelope functions are continuous across the augmentation boundary.

 Local orbitals
 : **lmfa**{: style="color: blue"} searches for core states which are shallow enough to be treated as local orbitals, using the core energy and charge spillout of the augmentation radius (**rmt**) as criteria; see [annotated lmfa output](/docs/outputs/lmfa_output/#lo-explained).
-: In the first time it was run, **lmfa**{: style="color: blue"} [singled out](/tutorial/lmf/lmf_pbte_tutorial/#local-orbitals) the Pb 5_d_ state, using information from the table below.
+: In the first time it was run, **lmfa**{: style="color: blue"} [singled out](/tutorial/lmf/lmf_pbte_tutorial/#local-orbitals) the Pb 5_d_ state, using information from the table below taken from **lmfa**{: style="color: blue"}'s standard output.
 Once local orbitals are specified **lmfa**{: style="color: blue"} is able to appropriately partition the valence and core densities.
-This is essential because the two densities are treated differently in the crystal code.\\
+This is essential because the two densities are treated differently in the crystal code.
 Refer to the [annotated lmfa output](/docs/outputs/lmfa_output/#lo-explained) for more details.

 ~~~